myobie/dot-files/README.md

 * I use Menlo as my typeface.
 There still is no better programmer font and it’s already installed.
 (It’s important to me that the * is in the middle and not superscript.)
 * `set backupdir=~/.vim/backup` so there aren’t those `.swp` files everywhere.
 (Also do `set directory=~/.vim/backup`)
 * Map leader + t to `:CommandT`
-* Map control + l to insert `=>` - this is something I still use because of using TextMate for so long.
+* Map control + l to insert `=>` - this is something I still use because of using TextMate for so long
 * The `setupMarkup` function for editing markdown files is pretty good
 * Gotta add all the ruby files without extensions to appear as ruby files
 * Setting `.json` files to `javascript` is really helpful